nikeorever/wedzera/README.md

 `Pair` represents a generic pair of two values.

-`parsePairAsList` converts this pair into a list.
+`pairToList` converts this pair into a fixed-length list.

 `toMapEntry` converts `Pair` to `MapEntry`.

 `Triple` represents a triad of values.

-`parseTripleAsList` converts this triple into a list.
+`tripleToList` converts this triple into a fixed-length list.

 `Result` a discriminated union that encapsulates a successful outcome with a value of type T or a failure with an arbitrary `Exception` exception.